-- D. Priority to Elderly and Displaced.
-In selecting applicants for HUD-Subsidized units LHA will give preference to Elderly/Disabled Families and Displaced Persons over Single Persons. - E. Burke Plaza Elderly Preference.
+- considered for this preference, the HCV holder must complete an application for LHA property/properties and go through the review/qualification process. - E. Priority to Elderly and Displaced.
+In selecting applicants for HUD-Subsidized units LHA will give preference to Elderly/Disabled Families and Displaced Persons over Single Persons. - F. Burke Plaza Elderly Preference.
 LHA will offer available units at Burke Plaza first to applicants where the head, spouse or sole family member is 62 years of age or older.
 This preference will take priority over all other selection preferences.
-LHA will offer units to disabled applicants under age 62 if there are an insufficient number applicants who qualify for the elderly preference to fill vacant units. - F. Mahoney Manor Elderly Designation and Near-Elderly Preference.
+LHA will offer units to disabled applicants under age 62 if there are an insufficient number of applicants who qualify for the elderly preference to fill vacant units. - G. Mahoney Manor Elderly Designation and Near-Elderly Preference.
 In accordance with the HUD approved Designated Housing Plan, Mahoney Manor is designated as Elderly only with a Near-Elderly Preference.
 LHA will offer available units first to applicants where the head, spouse or sole family member is 62 years of age or older.
 If there are insufficient elderly applicants for a particular vacant apartment, LHA will then offer the apartment to applicants who are age 50 years and over.
-LHA will not offer units to persons who are below the age of 50 years. - G. One Offer.
+LHA will not offer units to persons who are under the age of 50 years. - H. One Offer.
 As dwelling units become available for occupancy, the verified, eligible applicant first on the respective waiting list for the available size of unit shall be offered a unit in accordance with the following plan: - 1.
-The housing authority will offer the suitable unit that has been vacant for the longest period of time.
+The housing authority will offer a suitable unit that has been vacant for the longest period of time.
 If that unit is not ready for occupancy, LHA will offer the unit that has been ready for occupancy for the longest period of time.
 The applicant must accept the unit offered or LHA will change the date of the application to the date of the unit offer, effectively lowering the rank of the application on the waiting list.
 An applicant who refuses the first offer may continue to benefit from a preference for as long the applicant qualifies under the definitions of that preference.
 After the applicant has refused two offers, LHA will cancel the application. - 2.
 Under certain circumstances LHA may allow the applicant to refuse a unit and remain at the top of the waiting list.
 If LHA is satisfied that the refusal meets the criteria below, LHA will consider the refusal of the offer to be an "allowable refusal," and will not move the applicant to the bottom of the waiting list. - a.
-The applicant is willing to accept the unit offered, but is unable to move at the time of the offer due to health reasons or because of current lease obligations.
+The applicant is willing to accept the unit offered but is unable to move at the time of the offer due to health reasons or because of current lease obligations.
 A lease requirement for a 30 day notice to vacate does not meet the criteria for an allowable refusal.
 An inability to move based on finances does not meet the criteria for an allowable refusal.
 This will be considered the first offer, although the applicant will maintain their position on the waiting list.
 Once the initial lease obligation or health reason has expired or ended, LHA will make the second and final offer.
 If the second offer is refused, LHA will cancel the application.